 How to use your points with Chase Sapphire

 Use your points to redeem for cash starting at 2,000 points through an account statement credit or through an electronic deposit into an eligible checking or savings account.
-Other redemption offers include gift cards and travel.
-For cash and gift cards, each point is worth one cent, and when you use point to redeem for travel, each point is worth one and a half cents, in which case points are worth 50 percent more for travel than if redeemed for cash.
+Other redemption offers to include gift cards and travel.
+For cash and gift cards, each point is worth one cent, and when you use points to redeem for travel, each point is worth one and a half cents, in which case points are worth 50 percent more for travel than if redeemed for cash.

 Points do not expire as long as the account remains open, but you can immediately lose points if your account status changes or your account is closed for any number of reasons, including failure to pay.

-Earning points with American Express Platinum
+Earning points with AMEX Platinum

-You get one point for every dollar charged with purchases on you AMEX Platinum card.
+You get one point for every dollar charged with purchases on your AMEX Platinum card.
 Four additional points can be earned for each dollar spent on eligible air and hotel purchases.
 In addition, if you visit www.amextravel.com, you’ll earn one point for every dollar charged and four additional points for each dollar spent on that website.

 A statement credit of $300 for travel will automatically post to your account when your Chase Sapphire card is used for purchases in the travel category.

-AMEX offers a $200 airline fee credit, available to Consumer and Business Platinum and Centurion Members only, this offer is based on incidental air travel fees and offers a credit toward those.
+AMEX offers a $200 airline fee credit, available to Consumer and Business Platinum and Centurion Members only, this offer is based on incidental air travel fees and offers credit toward those.

 Priority Pass Select membership includes access to airport lounges participating in the Priority Pass Select network.
 There is no additional cost to activate your membership.
 To access a lounge, a member must show his/her valid Priority Pass Select membership card.